 This handy article (https://gadgetstouse.com/blog/2020/07/10/how-to-uninstall-stock-apps-from-android-without-rooting/) explains it all.

 Turn on Developer Options on your phone and enable “USB Debugging.”
 To do the that, navigate to the About section in your Android settings, find the Build Number and tap on it for seven times until you get the message “Developer options have been enabled.”
-After that, you can enter Developer Options and search for USB Debugging.
+After that, you can enter Developer Options in System Settings / Advanced and turn on USB Debugging.

 Install App Inspector on your phone so that you can see the official package name of the application you want to remove.